MicrosoftDocs/visualstudio-docs/docs/ide/suggest-a-feature.md

 ![Closed - Not Enough Info state for suggestions on Developer Community](../ide/media/SuggestStates/ClosedNotEnoughInfo.jpg)

 **Closed - Not Enough Info** indicates that after several attempts, we haven’t received enough information to understand your feature suggestion fully.
-We have to close the new feature suggestion as we are unable to take any further action at this stage.
+We must close the new feature suggestion as we're unable to take any further action at this stage.

 Found the information we were looking for?
 You may request to reactivate the ticket when you have the additional information.